inflect/map/README.md

     yarn add @inflect/map

-or
+or right before the closing `</body>` tag:

     <script src="https://unpkg.com/@inflect/map@1/dist/main.js"></script>

 ## Usage

 Once you've installed this package, create an instance of `InflectMap` and initialize it with your `token` and an existing HTML element's `id`.
+Make sure that your script or bundle has loaded first so that `InflectMap` is in scope.

 ```JS
 var map = new InflectMap();